-Contents
+What's inside?

-You are not alone 4 Step 3: Work out the costs of care 18 Step 1: Assess whether you're eligible 8 How are assets and income assessed?
-19 for aged care What are the fees and 21 What is an ACAT/NSAF assessment?
-9 charges included in residential aged care?
-What to expect from an ACAT assessment?
-9 Accommodation 21 Assessment categories 22 Types of care for which you may be eligible to receive support 10 Basic daily care fee 23 Means-tested care fee 23 Additional Services and Extra Services 24 Step 2: Find a care home ep 2: Find a care home 12 Questions and answers 24 Applying to aged care homes 13 about costs and fees Visiting an aged care home 13 Step 4: Apply to an Opal care community 26 Services we provide 14 Things to consider when 16 Basic steps when applying to an Opal care community 27

-Step 5: Move into your new Opal care community 28 Moving into aged care 29 Questions and answers about moving in 30 Managing your affairs when you move into an Opal care community 32 Checklist of people to notify of your move 32 Support and additional resources 34
+You're not alone 3 Step 1: Assess whether you're eligible for government support 5 What is an ACAT/NSAF assessment?
+What to expect form an ACAT assessment?
+Types of care for which you may be eligible to receive support Step 2: Find a Care Community 7 Applying to a Care Community Visiting a Care Community Services we provide Things to consider when you visit a Care Community Step 3: Work out the costs of care 10 How are assets and income assessed?
+What are the fees and charges included in residential aged care?
+Assessment categories Accommodation Basic daily care fee Means-tested care fee Additional Services and Extra Services Questions and answers about costs and fees Step 4: Apply to an Opal HealthCare Care Community 15 Basic steps when applying Step 5: Move into your new Care Community 16 Moving into aged care Questions and answers about moving in Managing your affairs when you move in Checklist of people to notify of your move Support and additional resources 19